akasos/JS30-Canvas/README.md

 # JS30-Canvas
-Just an html coloring canvas I made following with wesbos from Javascript 30.
+Just an html coloring canvas I made following along with wesbos from Javascript 30.